conradakunga/Blog/_posts/2025-02-19-some-useful-integer-helper-methods-in-net.md

 The logic here is as follows:

-1. Take a number, and express it in binary
+1. Take a number, and express it in **binary**
-2. Subtract one from that number, and express it in binary
+2. Subtract one from that number, and express it in **binary**
-3. Perform a bitwise AND for each corresponding digit of the two numbers
+3. Perform a [bitwise AND](https://learn.microsoft.com/en-us/cpp/cpp/bitwise-and-operator-amp?view=msvc-170) for each **corresponding digit** of the two numbers

-For powers of two, this computation always returns all zeros.
+**For powers of two, this computation returns all zeros**.

-Take 16 and 15:
+Take `16` and 15:

 ```plaintext
 	10000
 	01111
 ```

-If you do a bitwise and of each corresponding digit, and the first number is a power of two, the result will be zero.
+If you do a bitwise AND of each corresponding digit, and the first number is a power of two, the result will be zero.

 ![bitwise](../images/2025/02/bitwise.png)